-Treatment and counseling for victims and offenders. www.SevenCounties.org
+Provides treatment and counseling for victims and offenders. www.uoflhealthnetwork.org/peace-hospital

 Appendix C Guidelines for Archdiocese of Louisville Sexual Abuse Review Board

 The Archdiocese of Louisville Sexual Abuse Review Board has been established in accordance with the Charter for the Protection of Children and Young People and the subsequent Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons, as approved by the United States Conference of Catholic Bishops in November, 2002 and given recognito by the Apostolic See on December 8, 2002.